palestarstudios/frontline-blacksite/.github/CONTRIBUTING.md

 * Enable **engine and gameplay iteration**
 * Support **modding, experimentation, and learning**

+> [!TIP]
+> There is already a planned an extensive modding API for Frontline: Blacksite.
+"Support" in this context refers to allowing the mod developer to have in-depth access to the internals without needing to decompile the game and its supporting libraries

 It does **not** represent:

 * The final feature set